johnDorian/rockbin/README.md

 #### 2008 or above firmware
 _Please note this is currently untested, use at your own risk._

+These new files are based on the files used for [Valetudo](https://github.com/Hypfer/Valetudo) by the main [vacuum firmware builder](https://github.com/zvldz/vacuum), and was first suggested by [@Sennevds](https://github.com/Sennevds).

 ```bash
 # put the binary in the correct folder
 cp .rockbin /usr/local/bin/